istio/old_pilot_repo/README.md

     minikube config set kubernetes-version v1.5.2
     minikube start

-Copy the kube config file to the platform/kube directory
+Copy the kube config file to the platform/kube directory and update the paths

     cp ~/.kube/config platform/kube/
+    sed -i 's!/Users/<username>!/home/ubuntu!' platform/kube/config

+_Note_: The `sed` command above may not work on Windows machines.
+Replace the path to certs such that the resultant paths look like `/home/ubuntu/.minikube/ca.crt`, etc.

 ### 2. Start Vagrant VM for compiling the code